Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 were not performant.
 Their team had already looked into the issue and found an obvious bottleneck.
 For every operation on string arrays, NumPy would create a Python object and call the associated method in `str` or `bytes` (depending on the array's dtype).
-It looks something like this in C pseudocode:
+It looked something like this in C pseudocode:

 ```cpp
 // Get the corresponding str method